Astavakrasana

 Table of Contents

 There should be a lot of practice in wrist movements, shoulder rotation, elbow extensions, and arm stretching.
-The sequence of practicing Astavakrasana will be as follows: –
+The sequence of practising Eight Angle Pose Astavakrasana step by step will be as follows: –

-- Take all your body weight on your forearms, lean forward, and pay attention to the forefingers.
-It is required to make a firm grip over there.
+- Take all your body weight on your forearms, lean forward, and pay attention to your forefingers.
+You must make a firm grip on them.

 - After bending your elbows, twist the lower back and place one of the hips on the alternative elbow.